roonstott/FactoryApp.Solution/README.md

 * _Entity Framework Core has tools to automatically build the database schema utiliaing object mapping.
-To build the database, open a terminal, go to the `Factory` directory: `$ cd Factory` and enter the following two commands:_
+To build the database, open a terminal, go to the `Factory` directory: `$ cd Factory` and enter the following commands_

 ```
-    $ dotnet ef migrations add Initial
     $ dotnet ef database update
 ```